-- 2. Earnings per share attributable to owners of the parent Basic is calculated using the average number of shares in issue excluding treasury stock during each respective fiscal year and Equity per share attributable to owners of the parent is calculated using the number of shares in issue excluding treasury stock at the end of each respective fiscal year. - 3.
-Sales revenue for fiscal 2019 increased compared with fiscal 2018 due in part to contributions from merger and acquisition activities during fiscal 2018.
-Profit attributable to owners of the parent increased as compared with fiscal 2018, due to the effects of the increase in sales revenue, cost reduction efforts in each division, and a decrease in tax expenses, which more than offset structural reform expenses recorded in the solar energy business and organic materials business.
-Tax expenses for fiscal 2019 decreased compared with fiscal 2018 due mainly to elimination of the impact recorded one-time tax expenses resulting from revisions in U.S. tax code, as well as Kyocera recognized a deferred tax asset related to tax losses carried forward from the merger of Kyocera Display Corporation into Kyocera Corporation in fiscal 2019. - 4.
+- 1. The consolidated financial statements are prepared in accordance with IFRS. - 2.
+Earnings per share attributable to owners of the parent Basic is calculated using the average number of shares in issue excluding treasury stock during each respective fiscal year and Equity per share attributable to owners of the parent is calculated using the number of shares in issue excluding treasury stock at the end of each respective fiscal year. - 3.
 Sales revenue for fiscal 2020 was a slight decrease from fiscal 2019, due to a prolonged inventory adjustment and the slowdown of the global economy resulted from the spread of COVID-19 despite an increase in sales revenue reflecting a contribution from M&A activity.
-On the other hand, despite the impact of an increase in depreciation charge, profit attributable to owners of the parent increased from fiscal 2019 due mainly to the absence of a one-time charge recorded in fiscal 2019 resulting from structural reforms in the solar energy business and the organic materials business. - 5.
+On the other hand, despite the impact of an increase in depreciation charge, profit attributable to owners of the parent increased from fiscal 2019 due mainly to the absence of a one-time charge recorded in fiscal 2019 resulting from structural reforms in the solar energy business and the organic materials business. - 4.
 Sales revenue in the Components Business for fiscal 2021 increased slightly compared with fiscal 2020 due to the contribution of M&A activities and increased demand in the semiconductor and 5G-related markets, which more than offset the significant adverse impact of a slump in the automotive-related market during the three months ended June 30, 2020.
 On the other hand, sales revenue in the Equipment & Systems Business as a whole decreased.
 As a result, sales revenue decreased compared with fiscal 2020.
-Profit attributable to owners of the parent decreased as compared with fiscal 2020 due to the decrease in sales revenue and also an increase in depreciation charges as well as the recording of a one-time loss in the smart energy business.
+Profit attributable to owners of the parent decreased as compared with fiscal 2020 due to the decrease in sales revenue and also an increase in depreciation charges as well as the recording of an impairment loss in the smart energy business. - 5.
+Sales revenue for fiscal 2022 increased in all reporting segments, as compared with fiscal 2021, due to the improved business environment as well as an increase in demand for components, mainly in the 5G and semiconductor-related markets.
+Profit attributable to owners of the parent increased compared to fiscal 2021, due to the increase in sales revenue and efforts to improve productivity and reduce costs in each business, as well as the absence of the impact of an impairment loss in the smart energy business recorded in fiscal 2021.

-Principal Business Sites (as of March 31, 2021)
+Principal Business Sites (as of March 31, 2022)